 PLEASE NOTE: By submitting the below form, you are giving CONSENT/PERMISSION to use the details of your submission by/on CommuniCare: Social Media platforms, Website, Public Relation Efforts, including internal and external campaigns.[gravityform id="10" title="true" description="true"]

 We work hard to slow progression of any deteriorating physical and mental conditions, and to rehabilitate whenever possible.
-In all cases, our long-term care services provide an environment of caring people and the experience of a caring community.
+In all cases, our medica long-term care services provide an environment of caring people and the experience of a caring community.
 We know that working with your loved ones can be a rewarding, yet sometimes challenging, process.
 It’s with an open heart and determination that we work to give them their lives back.
 We build a bridge to the past, by including families throughout the long-term care treatment process to help our guests remember the beautiful and important person they were and are.
 We engage them in entertaining activities and provide warm companionship, in order to create meaningful lifestyles.
 Ultimately, we create a continuum of life for your loved one at our long term care communities.

 - 24/7 Admissions Acceptance